 5. Create a Daily Food Routine

 Start the morning off at a local café and plan to visit regularly.
 Like the stereotypical American bartender, the Italian barista is usually a friendly and patient listener.
 Become friends and they will help you become comfortable with local customs and the language.
-Cook at home for other meals.
+Cook at home for other meals during your time studying in Rome.
 Not only will it save you money, but exchange students can find out so much about their Italian neighbors by visiting the local market or grocery store on a regular basis.
 It’s basically an international classroom.
 It is a great place for practicing beginner’s Italian.
 Plus, who knows, you may make a friend asking about produce!